Updated November 2023

 We particularly like the market Feira da Adroana Market in Alcabideche on the first and third Sunday of the month.
 It’s up past CascaiShopping but worth the 15-minute drive.
 Here you’ll find all the typical flea market vendors but also fruit and vegetable vendors as well as Portuguese pottery (at great prices).
 One of our favorite plant vendors that our friend Sônia introduced us to is right at the entrance to the market.
 We’ve bought everything from an orange tree to orchids and a kumquat bush.
 Great stuff.
 Don’t leave without having the Pão com chouriço straight from the ovens!

 Lisbon also has many, many markets throughout the city.
-Mercado da Riberia, Mercado Baixa, Mercado da Arroios (check out the Middle Eastern market and snack shop Zaytouna there, it’s one of our favorites).
+Mercado da Riberia, Mercado Baixa, Mercado da Arroios (check out the Middle Eastern market and snack shop Zaytouna there, it’s one of our favorites and there’s now one in Cascais, too).

 There are also many markets like this around Portugal.
 Be sure to check out your local town’s web pages to find these hidden gems.